 “Aulad, I just saw him last night. . . he was murdered.
 Don’t you have any sympathy?”
+I said angrily.

 “What for?
 Maybe if he wasn’t trying to steal my girlfriend he wouldn’t have gotten killed!”
+He hissed.

 “Aulad!
 What is wrong with you?”
 I screamed not caring who heard me.

 “How could you not care?
 We are talking about a life!
 So what, if he had a crush on me and brought me flowers, he didn’t deserve to die!”

 All of a sudden, I got a sharp pain in my stomach as if I was the one who had gotten stabbed.